 OBJECTIVES: To compare the correlation of CORD-based quizzes and SAUSHEC quizzes with results of the ABEM in-service exam.
 METH-ODS: Statistical comparisons were made using graduating-year in-service exam (PGY-3) as the dependent variable.
-RESULTS: Our analysis revealed improvement in scores on the in-service exam score and the SAUSHEC-based quiz scores (PGY-3 in-service versus PGY-1 Beta .15, CI95 -.45 to 1.08; versus PGY-2 Beta .403, CI95 .24 to 1.23), as opposed to the CORD-based quiz scores (PGY-3 in-service versus PGY-1 Beta -.58, CI95 -.52 to .36; versus PGY-2 Beta -.23, CI95 -.61 to .72).
+RESULTS: Our analysis revealed improvement in scores on the in-service examination as training progressed, and closer correlation between in-service exam score and the SAUSHEC-based quiz scores (PGY-3 in-service versus PGY-1 Beta .15, CI95 -.45 to 1.08; versus PGY-2 Beta .403, CI95 .24 to 1.23), as opposed to the CORD-based quiz scores (PGY-3 in-service versus PGY-1 Beta -.58, CI95 -.52 to .36; versus PGY-2 Beta -.23, CI95 -.61 to .72).
 CONCLUSIONS: Directed core-content reading with periodic testing based on the reading assignments correlates better with improvement on in-service exams than does the current CORD test bank.
 These findings have implications for residency programs seeking to improve didactic curricula, and for individuals involved in centralized test-bank administration.